Robert Shaw (Illinois politician): Second tenure (1987–1998)

 In September 1987, Shaw and fellow alderman Allan Streeter introduced a bill to remove the image of a sailing ship from the 150-year old city seal, alleging that it represented "official government sanction of slavery".
 Their legislation would replace the ship on the seal with a depiction of Jean Baptiste Point du Sable.
 City documents had once described the high-masted sailing ship on the seal as, "emblematic of the approach of white man's civilization and commerce".
-Shaw declared, 'The ship represents institutionalized racism in this country."
+Shaw declared, "The ship represents institutionalized racism in this country."
 He also believed that it bore a resemblance to slave ships.
 Mayor Washington and a group of other black aldermen joined in support.
 Washington declared, speaking on the issue with the seal, "It's old, it's degrading, and it has historical baggage."
 It would have cost more than $1 million to replace the use of the seal.
 Shaw personally estimated that it would cost between $1.5 million and $2 million.
 The push to change the seal received criticism from some City Council members, such as Bernard Stone, who called it, "ridiculous", and Edward M. Burke who called it, "preposterous".
 The debate was reported to largely fall upon racial lines, with black aldermen supporting the change and white aldermen standing against it.
 The seal, ultimately, remained unchanged.

-In September 1987, Shaw introduced a proposed ordinance that would require the Chicago Transit Authority to open its bathrooms.
+In September 1987, Shaw also introduced a proposed ordinance that would require the Chicago Transit Authority to open its bathrooms.

 After Harold Washington's death in office, Shaw joined Edward M. Burke in stopping Timothy C. Evans' bid to be appointed his mayoral successor.
 Eugene Sawyer instead won the vote to be Washington's successor.
 Shaw also called for a more thorough investigation into Washington's cause of death.
+Shaw was a chief backer of Sawyer during his mayoralty.

 Shaw had a tendency to make racially inflammatory statements.
 In 1988, Shaw was criticized for questioning witnesses at City Council hearings about their ethnic backgrounds, and was also accused of having made antisemitic remarks about "Washington Jews".
 In regards to the allegations of antisemitism, Shaw, who had received his early political training from Jewish political operatives in the 24th Ward, defended himself by writing, "I have enjoyed a long and happy relationship with the Jewish community," and that, "my many Jewish friends and I am personally hurt," by the accusations of antisemitism.
 In 1988, Shaw also opposed a measure that would aim to stop the use of racial, ethnic, and sexual insults at committee hearings.
 He argued that it would infringe on the right of the council to, "protect the public interest."
 That same year, he also told the Chicago Defender, "A white should not be mayor.
 When they were mayor, they did not treat blacks and other minorities fairly.
 They do not know how to be fair."

+Shaw utilized "aldermanic prerogative", a practice whereby alderman were given deference on zoning decisions in their wards.
+In 1988, on his own initiative he successfully championed downzoning for large areas in his ward.